 - Cereal grains – wheat, corn, rice

 - Bread and flour products – baguettes, muffins, crackers, croissants, Danishes, graham crackers, pizza, pretzels, rolls, tortillas, Triscuits, Wheat Thins, rye, sourdough

 - Breakfast foods – pancakes, English muffins, scones, cream of wheat, oatmeal, grits, granola, waffles

 - Cooking grains – millet, rye, barley, bulgur, amaranth, couscous

 - Puffed grains – Cheetos, Goldfish, popcorn, rice cakes, Pirate’s Booty

 - Peanuts, peanut butter

 - Soybeans, tofu

 Though animals are often the centerpiece of the Primal Blueprint eating plan, not all meat is created equal.
-Processed meats and meat products, imbued with preservatives and sweeteners and binders and nitrates, are not nearly as beneficial as fresh animal flesh, bones, and offal.
+Processed meats and meat products, imbued with preservatives and sweeteners and binders, are not nearly as beneficial as fresh animal flesh, bones, and offal.
 Nitrates, which aren’t dangerous in and of themselves (and even appear naturally in vegetables), can form potentially unhealthy, carcinogenic compounds called nitrosamines when subjected to heat, especially without the presence of antioxidants (which nitrate-containing plants have plenty of).
 Limited amounts of high-quality cured meats can be a welcome addition, but fresh meats should comprise the bulk of your meat intake.
 Factory farmed meat intake should also be limited, as access and finances allow, while grass-fed/pastured animal products should be strongly favored for their beneficial nutrient content and fatty acid composition.